Winning Game Day Recipes

 2. Arrange the tortilla chips in a single layer on the baking sheet.
 Sprinkle evenly with the cheese.
 Bake for 3 to 5 minutes, or until cheese is just melted.

 3. Sprinkle the tomato, olives, and scallion evenly over the nachos.
-Divide into 2 equal portions and serve each portion with 2 cups Vegetarian Chili topped with 2 Tbsp.
+Divide into 2 equal portions and serve each portion with 2 cups Vegetarian Chili (see below) topped with 2 Tbsp.
 Greek yogurt.

 2 tsp. olive oil